Contact: Trever Esko, CIO

-Award acknowledges county’s efforts to improve services and provide an efficient and effective government operations
+Recognition acknowledges efforts to improve services and provide efficient, effective government operations

 EVERETT, Wash., July 11, 2018 – Today, the Center for Digital Government (CDG) and the National Association of Counties (NACo) announced the winners of the 16th annual Digital Counties Survey.
 Snohomish County received the sixth place award for counties in the 500,000 to 999,999 population category.

-Over the past 24 months, the county has placed renewed emphasis on leveraging digital technology, especially in advancing the county’s “STEP” initiative, an Executive-lead program to realize efficient and cost-effective operations and enhance services to county residents.
-Investing in technology to achieve digital collaboration, improved communications, and paperless processing provides capabilities and value to residents and employees.
+Over the past 24 months, the county has placed renewed emphasis on leveraging digital technology, especially in advancing the county’s STEP initiative, an Executive-lead program to empower employees, reform operations, and enhance services to county residents.
+Investing in technology to achieve digital collaboration, improved communications, and paperless processing provides capabilities and value to both residents and employees.

 “Digital government services are about providing the online transactions and information residents need, but also providing the tools, technologies, data, and capabilities county staff need to provide efficient and effective services to residents,” said Trever Esko, County Chief Information Officer.
 “This recognition validates the strategies and programs we have initiated around improved mobile technology, new work execution platforms, and overall technology modernization.”